simeononsecurity/simeononsecurity.ch/content/articles/mastering-windows-server-security-hardening/index.en.md

 1. **Identify system vulnerabilities**: Before implementing any hardening measures, you need to **assess the existing security posture** of the server.
 This involves conducting **vulnerability assessments** and **penetration testing** to identify potential vulnerabilities and weaknesses.
 2. **Develop a hardening plan**: Once vulnerabilities are identified, it is important to create a **comprehensive plan** that outlines the specific hardening measures to be implemented.
 This plan should prioritize the most critical vulnerabilities and define the steps required to address them.
 3. **Configure the server**: Applying the necessary security configurations is a critical step in the hardening process.
-This includes **disabling unnecessary services** that are not required for the server's intended functionality, configuring **firewalls** to control network traffic, and enabling **audit policies** to track and log system events.
+This includes **disabling unnecessary services** that aren't required for the server's intended functionality, configuring **firewalls** to control network traffic, and enabling **audit policies** to track and log system events.
 4. **Apply security updates**: Regularly applying security updates and patches is essential to address known vulnerabilities.
 This involves keeping the server's operating system and software up to date with the latest security fixes provided by the vendors.
 5. **Implement access controls**: Configuring access controls is crucial to ensure that only authorized users have access to the server and its resources.
 This includes implementing user authentication mechanisms, applying the **principle of least privilege** to restrict user permissions, and enforcing strong password policies to prevent unauthorized access.
 6. **Monitor and respond to security events**: Implementing monitoring mechanisms and establishing incident response procedures is vital to detect and respond to security incidents.
 This involves deploying security monitoring tools, analyzing system logs for suspicious activities, and having a well-defined incident response plan in place to mitigate the impact of security breaches.